 Flagship research like the Magic Quadrant and Forrester Wave are often painful.
 Thankfully Forrester’s new automated tool for the Waves, which is now in beta, also tracks customer references and shows whether and when your customers were contacts.

-Jriri, now a director at Kea Company, also stressed context.
+Jriri also stressed context.
 He gave several powerful examples of analyst influence on sales (even one deal won after the vendor took Gartner’s advice to quadruple its prices) and stressed the fact that few purchases are influenced only by research.
 Analysts put their research into context, and buyers use multiple forms of research.
 He emphasised the complexity of Gartner in particular, and how few consultants and analysts will proactively reach out to clients or colleagues.
 The different people at Gartner following your market need to do their siloed job, and often only your client service rep will help you to navigate internally.
 Often Gartner analysts are rather uneven in their motivation, or ability, to connect with (or even find) Gartner consultants working on deals in the analysts’ market.

 There was a vibrant discussion about how independent and impartial advisory and consulting specialists can be.
 Some firms have a noted reputation for independence, however other advisory teams are less transparent.
 As Ed Gyurko noted, advisory consultants are quite generally less transparent than industry analysts.
-Samyr broadened the context to talk about influence relations, making it an astonishingly broad session which also drilled down into a lot of specifics.
-To find out how analysts can help your firm to accelerate the sales process, please contact Samyr.
+Samyr broadened the context to talk about influencer relations, making it an astonishingly broad session which also drilled down into a lot of specifics.
+To find out how analysts can help your firm to accelerate the sales process, please contact us.